A Call For Change

 it was unnecessary.
 It didn't have to happen.

-No, it happens all the time.
-No, it is crazy.
+It happens all the time.
+No.

+It is crazy.
 Our obsession with this

-I mean, it was so, yeah, um, yeah,
+I mean, it was so, yeah, um, yeah.

-so I don't know.
-Well, that was kind of that was we don't usually get that heavy with stuff, honestly.
+So, I don't know.
+Well, that was kind of that was, we don't usually get that heavy with stuff, honestly.

 So, sorry, guys, if you're listening, like, what the

-we don't usually get that, but I just felt like it's so fresh and that question happened, and yeah, um, there just needs to be changes, um, and but honestly, I want to elaborate on the fact that um, hatred is creating hatred, and the it's like the you're not able
+we don't usually get that, but I just felt like it's so fresh and that question happened, and yeah, um, there just needs to be changes.

-critical to us continuing to evolve as a species, as human beings, right?
-You have, what is your ability to withstand someone else's viewpoint and hear it in, you know what I mean?
+your ability to withstand an opposing opinion or viewpoint is critical critical to us continuing to evolve as a species as human beings right you have what is your ability to withstand someone else's viewpoint and hear it in you know what i mean and whatever like healthy

 I mean, it is, the hatred is insane.

-It's like, dude, this hatred though, guys.
+It's like, dude, this hatred, though, guys.
 Something needs to change.

 What is happening?
 And why are we so obsessed with this?
-Can't we just be kind to one another?

-And say, oh, I don't really agree with that, but I, but if it works for you, it's great.
+Can't we just be kind to one another and say, oh, I don't really agree with that, but I, but if it works for you, it's great.
 Or agree to disagree.

-People think that I was saying I'm against parents who homeschool.
+People actually thought that I was again, like I was saying, like, people think that I was saying I'm against parents who homeschool.
 I'm like, dude, I also never, I never said that.

 Right.